Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 		* Deployment challenges- One need to deploy every service and it becomes challenging sometimes like generating war and deploying it in server.

 3. How micro services interact with each other?
-	We can use RestTeplate or Webclient-builder.
+	We can use RestTemplate or Webclient-builder.
 	But we should not use them as it has boilerplate-code(lot of code needs to write for a small work) to call and get the response.
 	Insted we should use Feign client to use for communication.

-4. How to maintain logs in microservices architecture ans:- By using Correlate Requests With a Unique ID
+4. How to maintain logs in microservices architecture ans:- By using Correlate Requests With a Unique ID (Sleuth)

 5. Discuss Eureka: